giusedroid/sam-bedrock-lambda-node/README.md

 - How to use Amazon Bedrock from a Lambda function written in NodeJS

 This demo is part of a video posted in FooBar Serverless channel.
-You can check the video to see the whole demo.
+You can check the [video](https://youtu.be/P9Lnf4GMUsI) to see the whole demo.
+The video showcases a Python lambda function: this repository is simply a NodeJS implementation of the same concept.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the AWS Pricing page for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.